axios/axios/README.md

   // `socketPath` defines a UNIX Socket to be used in node.js.
   // e.g. '/var/run/docker.sock' to send requests to the docker daemon.
+  // Only either `socketPath` or `proxy` can be specified.
+  // If both are specified, `socketPath` is used.
   socketPath: null, // default

   // `httpAgent` and `httpsAgent` define a custom agent to be used when performing http